 Identify those affected by TAP – update land register

-During this stage, TAP’s contractors update existing information on the ownership and use of all land parcels affected by the project so that a detailed and comprehensive record can be established.
+During this stage, TAP’s contractors updated existing information on the ownership and use of all land parcels affected by the project so that a detailed and comprehensive record could be established.
 This official register, showing details of the ownership and boundaries of property, is known as a cadastre.